 - Memorial Avenue and Fort William Road also run north-south, changing to May Street and Simpson Street at the Neebing McIntyre Floodway.

 - Summertime flash flooding is occasionally a traffic issue in the area.
 In particular, roads outside the city are susceptible to water coverage.
-Bike paths and pedestrian walkways can be affected within the city.
+Bike paths and pedestrian walkways can be effected within the city.

 The List of Driving Schools in Thunder Bay Ontario